-- It is the management responsibility to establish and maintain an effective system of internal controls including appropriate segregation of duties. - Internal controls should be periodically tested by an independent and suitably qualified Internal Audit Function (IAF) - The results of audits or review should be adequately documented, and should stipulate management's responses to them.
-There should also be a process for direct reporting of findings to the Audit Committee. - The bank should, on a regular basis, review its risk management programme to assess its adequacy given the changes in the operating environment.
+- ii.
+Internal controls should be periodically tested by an independent and suitably qualified Internal Audit Function (IAF) - iii.
+The results of audits or review should be adequately documented, and should stipulate management's responses to them.
+There should also be a process for direct reporting of findings to the Audit Committee. - iv.
+The bank should, on a regular basis, review its risk management programme to assess its adequacy given the changes in the operating environment.